VTCluster represents database for storing traces

 Requests Load-Balancing #

-type for clients connection.
+with clusterIP type for clients connection.
 It’s good solution for short lived connections.
-But it acts poorly with long-lived TCP sessions and leads to the uneven resources utilization for select
+But it acts poorly with long-lived TCP sessions and leads to the uneven resources utilization for select and insert components.

 Operator allows to tweak Kubernetes TCP-based load-balancing with enabled requestsLoadBalancer :